2024–25 Stoke City F.C. season

 The 2024–25 season was Stoke City's 108th season in the Football League, and the 48th in the second tier.

-After keeping Stoke up last season Steven Schumacher was given the summer to improve his squad for the 2024–25 campaign, however after only five matches he was surprisingly sacked and replaced by inexperienced Spanish coach Narcís Pèlach.
+After keeping Stoke up the previous season Steven Schumacher was given the summer to improve his squad for the 2024–25 campaign, however after only five matches he was surprisingly sacked and replaced by inexperienced Spanish coach Narcís Pèlach.
 This proved to be a poor decision as he only won three of his 19 matches in charge leading to his dismissal in December.
 Former Coventry City manager Mark Robins took over and he was able to keep Stoke up on the final day finishing two points above the relegation zone in 18th position.

 Pre-season

 The day after the end of the 2023–24 season Stoke announced that Tyrese Campbell, Ciaran Clark and Wesley would be leaving following the end of their contracts whilst Jordan Thompson had his extended by one-year.
 Stoke's first signing of the summer was Swedish goalkeeper Viktor Johansson on a three-year deal from Rotherham United.
 Head of recruitment Jared Dublin left the club in May 2024 and was replaced the following month by [ee Darnbrough from Hull City.
 Defender Ben Gibson was the second player to arrive, joining on a free after leaving Norwich City.
 French full-back Eric Bocat joined on 26 June 2024 from Belgian side Sint-Truiden.
 Forward Sam Gallagher joined from Blackburn Rovers on 31 July 2024. in early August it was announced that John Coates had become outright owner of the club following demerger implemented by bet365.

 Stoke played friendlies against AZ Alkmaar, Bolton Wanderers, Chester, Cork City, Crewe Alexandra and Stockport County.